Reviewed for current filing season: 10 June 2026

 Filing for Tax Returns

-A registered taxable person under GST Composition Scheme is required to furnish the return for each quarter in the prescribed form in a prescribed manner within 18 days after the end of the relevant quarter.
-GSTR-4 is the prescribed tax return form introduced by the government which must be filed by the supplier under GST Composition Scheme.
+A registered taxable person under GST Composition Scheme is required to furnish a statement of self-assessed tax for each quarter in Form CMP-08 within 18 days after the end of the relevant quarter.
+In addition, GSTR-4 is the prescribed annual return which must be filed by the supplier under GST Composition Scheme by 30th June following the end of the financial year.

-Under the current regime and transits, a registered taxpayer under composition scheme can take the credit of input in the form of stock, semi-finished goods or finished goods.
-This must be applied on the day immediately preceding the date from when they choose to be taxed as a regular taxpayer.
+When a registered taxpayer moves out of the composition scheme, he or she can take the credit of input tax in respect of inputs held in stock, semi-finished goods or finished goods.
+This is computed as on the day immediately preceding the date from which they become liable to be taxed as a regular taxpayer.

 Transitional Provisions